Negotiation Articles

-Matching the negotiation strategy to the type and context of your negotiations will improve your bottom line and save you time.
+Matching the negotiating strategy to your type of negotiation will improve your bottom line and save you time.
+Is a collaborative negotiating strategy your best choice?

 Different occupations require unique mental requirements.
-The best solution for the company and the employee is to have the closest alignment between the employee and their work.
+The best solution for the company and the employee is to have the closest alignment between the employees and their work.
+This article sheds light upon some aspects on how to be part of an efficient, HBDI negotiation team or build one and become far more effective in your negotiations.

 Cross Cultural Negotiation - by Michal Zieba